-Our facilities include a resource centre with a Digi-Tech Lab, indoor multi-purpose arena, tennis court, upper and lower sports ovals, senior, junior and middle year’s playgrounds, tuckshop and open air stage with Creative Arts studio attached.
-Our distinct extra-curricular activities include an instrumental music and visual arts program, school choirs, chess club, interschool sport, coding and Bardon Lunch Clubs, and specialists in Science, Digi Tech, Dance, Drama and Japanese.
+Our facilities include a resource centre with a Digi-Tech Lab, indoor multi-purpose arena, tennis court, upper and lower sports ovals, senior/junior/middle year’s playgrounds, tuckshop and open air stage with Creative Arts studio attached.
+Our distinct extra-curricular activities include an Instrumental Music and Visual Arts program, School Choirs, Chess Club, Interschool Sport, Coding and Bardon Lunch Clubs, and specialists in Music, Physical Education, and Japanese.

 The school review

-In 2016, Bardon State School engaged in a full school review as part of the Quadrennial School Review Process.
+In 2020, Bardon State School engaged in a full school review as part of the Quadrennial School Review Process.
 This review provided an evaluation of the school’s performance against the nine domains of the National School Improvement Tool PDF, 259KB).
 It also recommended improvement strategies for our school to consider in consultation with our staff, students, parents and wider school community.
 After the review we spent a considerable amount of time gaining feedback from our staff, student and parent community to develop a shared vision and identified our core values.
-We explored our ideas, innovations and visions for the future through student video feedback (vox pops) and surveys, on-line parent survey, multiple staff feedback sessions and a final Parent Vision 2020 night facilitated by an educational consultant.
+We explored our ideas, innovations and visions for the future through surveys, on-line parent survey, multiple staff feedback sessions, conversations with students and a final Parent Vision 2020 night facilitated by an educational consultant and futurist Tony Ryan.
 We also reflected and aligned our vision to the State Schooling Strategic Direction and the School Improvement Hierarchy.
-This comprehensive eight month process ensured all stakeholders had full engagement and agency throughout the entire process.
+This comprehensive nine month process ensured all stakeholders had full engagement and agency throughout the entire process.